 - The George Fox University Open Textbook Initiative

 - Textbook Affordability Program Saves Students nearly $800,000

 Due to the high return on investment, the Textbook Affordability Program was permanently funded in 2018 and is no longer a grant-funded endeavor.

 For the 2019-20 academic year, the Textbook Affordability Program is focusing on helping departments achieve their textbook affordability goals.
-For example, the Department of Professional Studies is working to meet a goal of “Under $20 by 2020” for their Adult Degree Programs, as described by Department Chair Jennie Harrop in this video.
+For example, the School of Professional Studies is working to meet a goal of “Under $20 by 2020” for their Adult Degree Programs, as described by Department Chair Jennie Harrop in this video.
 This is great news for student success, affordability, and academic engagement at George Fox.